Thebluemax/elevator-emulator/README.md

 #### About the software.

-The  snapshot information of the elevators, is taken before the sequences are launched.
+- The  snapshot information of the elevators, is taken before the sequences are launched.
-In this version the elevator's name not is not coustomizable.
+- In this version the elevator's name not is not coustomizable.
+- For debug purposse, the hour cell in data table, have a tooltip with the number of the sequences launched.